Your water use is currently on track to exceed 20,000 gallons this billing period.

 How much is the drought surcharge?

-20,000 gallons of usage normally represents either outdoor water usage or a leak.
-For single family residential accounts during Stage 3 watering rules, there is a drought surcharge of $10.37 per thousand gallons for any usage above a threshold of 20,000 gallons in a billing period.
+For single family residential accounts during Stage 3 watering rules, the drought surcharge is $10.37 per thousand gallons for any use above a threshold of 20,000 gallons in a billing period.

 Estimate Your Bill

-New drought rule changes are designed to encourage compliance and stewardship of our supplies, exactly how much your own bill might change will depend on your household’s water use and other factors.
+Drought rule changes in 2024 were designed to encourage compliance and stewardship of our water supplies.
+Exactly how much your own bill might change will depend on your household’s water use and other factors.

-The Residential Rate Calculator can be used to help you get an idea of how drought surcharge rates may affect your bill in different stages of drought.
+The Residential Rate Calculator can help you get an idea of how drought surcharge rates may affect your bill in different stages of drought.

 What can I do?
 Can I avoid receiving a drought surcharge?

-Regardless of the household size or the square footage of a residential dwelling, the level of usage that triggers a drought surcharge normally represents either outdoor water usage or a leak.
+Regardless of the number of household members or the square footage of your home, the level of use that triggers a drought surcharge usually means there is either high outdoor water use or a leak.

-If high water use is due to a leak, please repair the leak to minimize water loss and any impact to your bill.
-You can submit repair receipts to SAWS to review your eligibility for a leak adjustment, including a possible adjustment of the surcharge.
+If high water use is due to a leak, please repair it as soon as possible to minimize water loss and any impact to your bill.
+You can submit repair receipts to SAWS to review your eligibility for a leak adjustment on your bill, including a possible adjustment of the surcharge.